Sereg20/Task_Center/IAS_config/4 Create System Admin/README.md

 ## Details

-With this step you will create a System Administrator which is required for Users Provisioning via Identity Provisioning Service (IPS)
+With this step you will create a System Administrator which is required for
+- Configuring Users Provisioning in Identity Provisioning Service (IPS)
+- Create Destinations in SAP BTP

 ### Step 1: Create a System Administrator